List of football stadiums in the Netherlands

 The following is a list of football stadiums in the Netherlands, ordered by capacity.
-Stadiums in bold are part of the 2022–23 Eredivisie.
+Stadiums in bold are part of the 2025–26 Eredivisie.
 The minimum required capacity is 4,000.
 The first table shows the stadiums used by professional football clubs.

 Stadiums used by professional football clubs

 Other stadiums

+Other football stadiums in the Netherlands with a capacity of 4,000 or higher.